Updated April 10, 2023

 There’s an old saying in the hacker community – Hackers don’t break in; they log in.
 Contrary to popular belief, cybercriminals, for the most part, aren’t sitting in dark basements trying to guess their next victim’s password.
 Why should they when we make it too easy for them?
-But there’s a reason why you shouldn’t reuse passwords.
+Aside from using weak, easy-to-guess passwords, people tend to use the same password for multiple online accounts.
+And that’s a big mistake.
+But what’s the danger, you ask?
+What’s the real reason you shouldn’t reuse passwords?

-People know they shouldn’t use easy passwords.
-And they also know that they should never reuse the same password for more than one account.
+People know they shouldn’t use easy passwords like password, 123456 or qwerty.
+And they also know that they should never use the same password for more than one account.
 Yet they do.
 A Google/Harris Poll survey showed that well over half of people surveyed reuse the same password even though they know it poses a risk to their personal and corporate accounts.
-You also shouldn't let your browser store your passwords.
+You also shouldn’t let your browser store your passwords

 What is the real danger of reusing a password?

+Data breaches and leaks happen.
+And often sensitive data, including usernames and passwords, wind up on the Dark Web.
 Password reuse can lead to what’s called credential stuffing attacks.
 That’s when a hacker takes leaked credentials for one account and uses those to gain access to a person’s other accounts.
-A credential stuffing attack can make hundreds of attempts on dozens of websites in just a few minutes.
+A credential-stuffing attack can make hundreds of attempts on dozens of websites in just a few minutes.
 If Susie in finance uses the same password for her Facebook account as she does for your company’s accounting software, you could have a huge nightmare on your hands if that password falls in the wrong hands.

 Is the risk of losing money, your reputation or even your business worth letting your employees continue to use weak or recycled passwords?